deanna-stover/coursesCNU/2022/engl350spring2022/tei.md

 * Friday, 3-8 pm

 [You can also download a 30-day free trial of Oxygen XML](https://www.oxygenxml.com/xml_editor/register.html?p=editor) onto your own computer so that you don't have to use the classroom computers.

+Finally, to take a screenshot of your Oxygen XML file on the classroom Macs (a required component of your accompanying blog post), go ahead and hit shift, command, and 3 at the same time and then email it to yourself.
+Remember, you'll want to crop the screenshot to make it look more professional.

 _____